ggilmore/RegexEngine/README.md

 The `Machine` companion object also has a helper function, called `toDOTFileFormat` that takes a `Machine`, and returns a representation of that machine using the [DOT graph description language](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29).
-This graph has nodes as states, unlabeled edges representing transitions that aren't contingent on any character, and labeled edges representing transitions that are contingent on the character edge is labeled with.
+This graph has nodes as states, unlabeled edges representing transitions that aren't contingent on any character, and labeled edges representing transitions that are contingent on the character that the edge is labeled with.